When is the Annual Information Statement due?

 Newly registered charity

-If the date that the ACNC made the decision to register your charity is within three months of the end of your charity’s reporting period, you have two options for submitting an Annual Information Statement.
-You can either:
+If your charity was registered within three months of the end of its reporting period, there are two options for submitting an Annual Information Statement.
+Either:

-- submit an Annual Information Statement that reports on the period 5 April 2017 – 30 June 2017 (2 months and 26 days), or
+- submit an Annual Information Statement that reports on the period 5 April 2021 – 30 June 2021 (2 months and 26 days), or

-- submit an Annual Information Statement that reports on the period 5 April 2017 – 30 June 2018 (14 months and 26 days)
+- submit an Annual Information Statement that reports on the period 5 April 2021 – 30 June 2022 (14 months and 26 days).

 If you choose to report for 3 months or less: